juantrias/Hello-Swift-Youtube/README.md

 We use AFNetworking to make the Youtube REST API calls and JSONModel to serialize the JSON responses.
 To simplify the integration of these two libraries and write less error-control code we use our own tiny wrapper over some AFNetworking methods: the AFNetworking-JSONModel pod.
 See the YoutubeManager class.

+We store the results fetched from the Youtube REST API in a Realm (http://realm.io/) database.
+So if we relaunch the app we display the cached results instead of making a new REST API call.

 We use a paginated Collection View to display the Youtube search results.
 When we scroll down we request the next page of results before they appear on the screen (pre-loading).
-To implement the pagination we use the placeholder view technique as described in this post http://www.iosnomad.com/blog/2014/4/21/fluent-pagination.
-The YoutubeSearchDataProvider and PagedArray are the classes that manage the pagination.
+To implement the pagination we use the placeholder view technique as described in this post (http://www.iosnomad.com/blog/2014/4/21/fluent-pagination), but replacing the placeholder AWPagedArray by a RLMRealm array to cache the API results.
+The YoutubeManager and PagedScrollHelper are the classes that manage the pagination.

 ### TODO
-Cache the Youtube API results using Realm http://realm.io/
+- Improve the ViewController-Manager-ApiClient architecture:
+  - Single responsibilities
+  - Well defined flow for callbacks (blocks or delegates to update the UI)
+  - Reusability with future services
+- Limit the memory consumption (number of results in memory) with very large datasets
+- Cancel a request for a page of results if the rows are not in the screen
+- Animate the transition when a cell is reused to display other result: we see a little abrupt transition when changing the thumbnail of a row
+- Do not copy a Dictionary to store it on NSUserDefaults: NSUserDefaults+SwiftExtensions

 ### Some Swift features tested in this project:
 - Interaction with Objective-C classes.
 We use the "Hello Swift Youtube-Bridging-Header.h" file to import Objective-C classes